The Intex inflatable hot tub is one of the most popular inflatable spas around at the moment. But does that mean it’s the best?

 If you’re looking for a inflatable portable hot tub that will give you and your family a relaxing experience and last a long time, this is probably not the right hot tub for you.

-22% of customer reviewers on Amazon gave this Intex hot tub only 1 star out of five.
-They also talked about why this is not a good portable spa because of leaking and problems with the control unit in these reviews here.
+Many customer reviewers on Amazon gave this Intex hot tub only 1 star out of five.
+They also talked about why this is not a good portable spa because of leaking and problems with the control unit.
 I wouldn’t be very unhappy too if these dramas happened to me!

 So what is the alternative, if you are looking for the portable inflatable hot tub that customers give far better ratings and average 4.5 stars.
-Read our review of the Coleman Lay Z Spa here.
+We recommend you check out our review of the 2 Best Coleman Lay Z Spas here.

 What Is The Intex Pure Spa Made Out Of?